State counting on fibered CY-3 folds and the non-Abelian Weak Gravity Conjecture: Examples

 to take the form

-Now, we proceed to apply the technology exposed in sections \ref{sec:refined} and \ref{sec:nawg} to address the refinement of 5d BPS invariants, as well as the non-Abelian sLWGC for 6d (1,0) supergravity theories with $SU(2)$ gauge symmetry.
+Now, we proceed to apply the technology exposed in sections \ref{sec:refined} and \ref{sec:nawg} to address the refinement of 5d BPS invariants and the non-Abelian sLWGC for 6d (1,0) supergravity theories with $SU(2)$ gauge symmetry.
 The essential point of these computations is to regard the theta expansion of Jacobi forms

-where $\phi \in J_{k,m}(A_1)$ is a generic Jacobi form of weight $k$ and index $m$, and we introduced the notation $h_\mu(\phi)$ to denote the $h_\mu$ theta-coefficient of $\phi$.
-Having this expansion in mind, we look concretely into the theta expansions for the holomorphic Jacobi forms (\ref{eqn:NumSU2ab}) that determine the elliptic genera (\ref{eqn:ZF}).
+where $\phi \in J_{k,m}(A_1)$ is a generic Jacobi form of weight $k$ and index $m$.
+Here we introduced the notation $h_\mu(\phi)$ to denote the $h_\mu$ theta-coefficient of $\phi$.
+Having this expansion in mind, we look into the theta expansions for the holomorphic Jacobi forms (\ref{eqn:NumSU2ab}) that determine the elliptic genera (\ref{eqn:ZF}).
 Thus, we summarize our main applications in the following way: \begin{itemize} \item The $h$-map projection (\ref{eqn:hmap}) on $\Phi^{(m_B,m_F)}$ fixes the Noether-Lefschetz generator, i.e.

 This object determines all Noether-Lefschetz numbers via the GW-NL theorem (\ref{eqn:NLcoeff}).
-Furthermore, we obtain refined BPS numbers for all curve classes in the $K3$ fiber of $M_{a,b}^{SU(2)}$ by using the KKP conjecture formula (\ref{eqn:KKP}). \item For the non-Abelian sLWGC, we consider the term associated to the Weyl invariant sublattice $2m_F \mathbb{Z}$
+Furthermore, we obtain refined BPS numbers for all curve classes in the $K3$ fiber of $M_{a,b}^{SU(2)}$ by using the KKP conjecture formula (\ref{eqn:KKP}). \item We consider the term associated to the Weyl invariant sublattice $2m_F \mathbb{Z}$

 which is given by genus zero contributions of the elliptic genera (\ref{eqn:ZF}).
 As proved in section (\ref{subsec:najac}), we find that the non-trivial series contribution